polius/meteornext-docs/docs/guides/administration.md

 {"password_age": "0", "password_min": "5", "password_lowercase": false, "password_uppercase": false, "password_number": false, "password_special": false, "force_mfa": false, "restrict_url": ""}
 ```

-The next time you login into the app, you will be able to access to the Administration panel.
+The next time you log in into the app, you will be able to access to the Administration panel.
 :::

 ### Advanced